sansjack/portfolio/README.md

 # sansjack.dev
 This is my personal portfolio site [sansjack.dev](https://sansjack.dev), featuring my projects and writeups.

-Feels free to use this as a template for your own portfolio site i guess, but really just wanted to make it public as most work i do i can't make public 😅.
+Feels free to use this as a template for your own portfolio, but really just wanted to make it public as most work i do i can't make public 😅.

 ## Stack
 - Svelte5
-- Tailwindcss
+- Tailwind
 - DaisyUI
 - MongoDB
-- Vercel
-- highlight.js
-- marked
+- Marked